jsk336/docs/docs/api/antha/anthalib/wtype/wtype.md

 }
 ```

-datatype to define the surroundings
+datatype to define the surroundings it keeps track of the temperature, pressure
+and any physical components such as the gaseous composition

 #### type Enzyme